-Jim Baird’s career in media and filmmaking began in 2008, after he returned home from a five-week canoe expedition in the Arctic Archipelago and wrote his first feature article on the experience.
+Jim Baird is a contributing writer for Field & Stream.
+His career in media and filmmaking began in 2008, after he returned home from a five-week canoe expedition in the Arctic Archipelago and wrote his first feature article on the experience.
 Baird went on to begin filming some of his adventures and started working with Field & Stream in 2009 after cold-calling their editor-in-chief at the magazine’s Manhattan offices.
 Soon after he took on the role of the “F&S Adventurer,” completing and documenting multiple expeditionary trips in remote areas of the Canadian North.
 Before becoming a full-time adventurer and content creator, Baird worked in mineral exploration in Northern Canada after working extensively with a map-making company.
 Baird lives on a remote whitewater river in rural Ontario, Canada, with his wife, two sons, and their husky dog.
 They are surrounded by lakes and public land.

 - Covers survival and backcountry adventure skills